What Is H1 Tag? SEO Glossary

 What Is an H1 Tag?

 The H1 tag is an HTML heading element that represents the main title of a web page.
-It is the highest-level heading in the HTML heading hierarchy (H1 through H6) and signals to both search engines and users what the primary topic of the page is.
+Per MDN, the <h1> to <h6> elements "represent six levels of section headings," where "<h1> is the highest section level and <h6> is the lowest."
+So the H1 sits at the top of the heading hierarchy and signals to both search engines and users what the primary topic of the page is.
 In HTML, it looks like this: <h1>Your Page Title Here</h1>.

 Why H1 Tags Matter for SEO